 Is it the best option for your institution?
 That’s for your team to decide.
 We’ll be here answering your questions along the way.

 If you haven’t already, make sure you look through our Payment Protection introduction piece.
 And subscribe to the Learning Library so you keep the insights coming to your inbox!
-You can expect around 1 e-mail per week.
+You can expect 1-2 e-mails per week.
 Talk about manageable.

 Blogger.
 Speaker.
 Part-time Jedi.